spinkube/documentation/content/en/_index.md

 automates and manages the lifecycle of containerd shims in a Kubernetes environment.
 This includes tasks like installation, update, removal, and configuration of shims, reducing manual errors and improving reliability in managing WebAssembly (Wasm) workloads and other containerd extensions.

-[**Spin Operator**](https://github.com/spinkube/spin-operator/) is a Kubernetes operator that enables deploying and running Spin applications in Kubernetes.
-It houses the SpinApp and SpinAppExecutor CRDs which are used for configuring the individual workloads and workload execution configuration such as runtime class.
-Spin Operator introduces a host of functionality such as resource-based scaling, event-driven scaling and much more.

 [**Spin Kube Plugin**](https://github.com/spinkube/spin-plugin-kube) is a plugin for the [Spin](https://developer.fermyon.com/spin/v3/index) CLI thats aim to ease the experience for scaffolding, deploying and inspecting Spin workloads in Kubernetes.